AnsarAshirbekov/MNIST_Image_Generator/README.md

 # MNIST Digit Generator

-A simple web application built with Flask that uses a neural network trained on the MNIST dataset to recognize handwritten digits.
+A simple web application built with Flask that uses a neural network trained on the MNIST dataset to generate handwritten digits.

 ## Screenshot